Skip to main content

 The context

-The electrification of ceramics production is challenging because the gas atmosphere is critical to the final quality of the pieces.
+The electrification of ceramic production is challenging because the gas atmosphere in the furnace is critical to the final quality of the pieces.
 This makes the process heavily reliant on gaseous fuels, posing a challenge for full electrification.

 Using electric furnaces where possible and boosting energy efficiency can help the ceramics industry reduce its carbon footprint.
-However, full decarbonization needs more than just electrification.
+However, full decarbonisation needs more than just electrification.

 Our solutions